 - If you have a counseling Master’s degree, you will need up to four years of practice, which is supervised.

-- If you hold a specialist degree with counseling that requires an internship, you will need two years of practice, which is supervised.
+- If you hold a specialist degree in counseling that requires an internship, you will need two years of supervised practice.

 - If your Master’s Degree is specified in Vocational Counseling, you will need 3 years of supervised practice

-Your professional supervisory is expected to document and fill out any paperwork.
+Your professional supervisor is expected to document and fill out any paperwork.
 This is so they can verify that you have had this supervision experience.

-What are the Examination Requirements for Becoming a Counselor in Georgia?
+What Are the Examination Requirements to Become a Counselor in Georgia?

 In the state of Georgia, you are required to take and pass the state licensure exam; this is called the national Counselor examination.
 To be considered for the state licensure exam, you will need to make sure that you have completed 700 combined internship and practicum hours along with 600 hours of internship.